 Using household, school group, and community group surveys, data is gathered on the frequency with which adults and children perform behaviors that lead to exposure to fecal contamination.

 Samples of the target communities’ environment are taken, processed, and analyzed for E.coli.
 The environmental sampling module helps quantify the typical concentration of E.coli present in each selected exposure pathway.

 SaniPath uses Shiny, a web-based version of R, to conduct complex Bayesian analysis on the raw behavioral frequency survey data and environmental sample data, creating risk profiles for each selected exposure pathway.
 Users can generate and view risk profiles on the online interface as soon as they upload their data to the repository.
 Each risk profile considers not only the behavioral frequencies and the environmental sample data, but also accounts for other parameters such as intake volumes and duration of exposure .
 Summary statistics in the form of pie charts (behavioral data) and histograms (environmental data) are also included.
 All the data can be sorted by adults vs. children, pathways, and neighborhood.

-The ability to access an auto-generated final report is coming soon.
-The final report will provide an overview of the study, including details on the target neighborhood, sample and survey data collected, and an overview and interpretation of the results.
-The final report will also provide possible program recommendations based on the pathways that pose the greatest risk of exposure.
+The ability to access an auto-generated final report is integrated into the SaniPath Tool.
+The final report provides an overview of the study, including details on the target neighborhoods, sample and survey data collected, and an overview and interpretation of the results.
+The final report also provides possible program recommendations based on the pathways that pose the greatest risk of exposure.